 Many organizations will prefer a hosted public cloud service, while others choose an on-premise private cloud due to special security concerns.
 A good cloud print solution can accommodate both use cases without sacrificing features.
 IT departments are aware that security policies and legislations change over time, so choosing a service that can easily be changed between private and public cloud offers you the flexibility to adapt to ever changing business needs.

-A print management solution should not limit your IT operations by dependencies or preferences towards specific device brands.
+A print infrastructure solution should not limit your IT operations by dependencies or preferences towards specific device brands.
 You should have the freedom to choose the correct solution that fits your needs today, while having the flexibility to upgrade your print fleet with any brand tomorrow.

 A good solution will support embedded clients and secure print release for all major MFP brands.